Five Jewish Quotes on the Power of Learning Torah

 The power of learning goes far beyond the knowledge you acquire.
 Its real power lies in how it transforms who you become.

-Wisdom changes not only what you know, but the choices you make -- and how you see ourselves and our potential.
+Wisdom changes not only what you know, but the choices you make -- and how you see yourself and your potential.

 On Shavuot, there is a special opportunity to learn Torah.
 You don't need to know how to learn or what you believe to open yourself to the beauty of Jewish wisdom.
 You can begin where you are right now; just take the next step -- and with every word you learn, expand the possibility of who you can become.